-That sippy cup can prevent spills, sure.
-But for every sticky crisis averted, there are several questions.
+Sippy cups can prevent spills, sure.
+But for every sticky crisis averted, other questions are raised.
 Is a sippy cup with a straw developmentally appropriate?
 Is it time to transition to a proper cup?
-Are sippy cups bad for teeth, and what kind of sippy cup is best for teeth?
-It behooves parents to consider and constantly reconsider the use of spouted drinking containers.
-Sippy cups may not be dangerous — specifically if used in moderation — but over-reliance can lead to very real problems.
+What is the best sippy cup for teeth?
+Does it even exist?
+Sippy cups may not be dangerous — if used in moderation — but over-reliance can lead to very real problems.

 “Appropriate use of a sippy cup is at mealtime, or drinking water between meals, when the child picks up the cup, drinks, sets it down, and goes about his or her business,” Amy L. Delaney, a speech pathologist at the Children’s Hospital of Wisconsin, told Fatherly.
 “It’s like anything in development.
 In moderation, most anything is okay.”

 Speech pathologists, too, are rumored to dislike sippy cups.
 Children are supposed to transition from using the suckling reflex to drink to using a more mature suckling pattern in which the tongue retracts and lips tighten as they grow older.
-As the argument goes, sippy cups allow the tongue to remain lazy and the lips to remain loose.
+Sippy cups allow the tongue to remain lazy, the argument goes, and the lips to remain loose.

 Delany doesn’t buy it.
 She says that it’s actually “very rare that children suck on a sippy cup with the same pattern as a pacifier or thumb.”
 Still, she does worry about dental consequences — sucking and gnawing can affect tooth alignment — and overuse.